opf/openproject/docs/release-notes/14-2-0/README.md

 In addition to this feature, the default view for meetings module was changed to display the upcoming invitations.

 ### Embedded work package attributes in PDF export

+With OpenProject 14.2, embedded attributes within a work package description are displayed correctly in the PDF export.
+This means that in the exported PDF, the work package description may contain custom text fields, which now support [embedded work package and project attributes](https://www.openproject.com/docs/user-guide/wysiwyg/#embedding-of-work-package-attributes-and-project-attributes/docs/user-guide/wysiwyg/#embedding-of-work-package-attributes-and-project-attributes).

 https://community.openproject.org/wp/54377/

 ## Bug fixes and changes